jontelang/www.jontelang.com/guide/chapter3/015--the-code.markdown

 Time to write some actual code.

 Open `Tweak.xm` and remove all pre-written text.
-We will be working the class from the "The research" chapter called `SBAwayLockBar` and its method `setLabel`.
+We will be working the class from the "The research" chapter called `SBALockScreenView` and its method `-(void)setCustomSlideToUnlockText:(id)arg1`.
 In your `Tweak.xm` write the following.

 {% highlight objective-c %}
-%hook SBAwayLockBar
+%hook SBLockScreenView
--(void)setLabel:(id)arg1
+-(void)setCustomSlideToUnlockText:(id)arg1
 {
 	arg1 = @"SliderChanger";
 	%orig(arg1);